MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Germany/walkthrough-exporting-data-for-a-digital-audit.md

     |**Description**|The description for the record type, **G/L, Cust., Vend.**.|

 7. Choose the **OK** button.
-8. In the **Data Export Record Definitions** window, fill in the fields as described in the following table.
+8. In the **Data Export Record Definitions** page, fill in the fields as described in the following table.

     |Field|Description|
     |---------------------------------|---------------------------------------|